 Day 1: Morning

 Begin your visit to Milan at the Piazza del Duomo, at the heart of the Centro Storico or the historic center of Milan.
-I would recommend visiting the Duomo di Milano, Milan’s awe-inspiring cathedral first.
+The centerpiece is Milan’s awe-inspiring Duomo di Milano.
 One of Europe’s largest cathedrals, the Duomo di Milano is a gorgeous example of Italian gothic architecture that has been updated continuously throughout Italy’s tumultuous history since 1386.
+The Duomo has always been funded by the people and is a source of great pride and the marble that is used in its construction give the Duomo its recognizable dramatic facade.

-Like in most places in Italy, a COVID super green pass or equivalent is now required to enter the Duomo, so American tourists should keep their CDC certificate of vaccination on them at all times.
-Remember to always check on current rules before leaving for Italy.
-Also note that female visitors should refrain from wearing sleeveless tops or anything too short, lest they run the risk of getting turned away at the doors.
-Male visitors are technically supposed to follow modest dress rules as well (e.g., no shorts or tank tops), but thanks to the persistence of a double standard I found that the rule for men was generally not enforced (at the Duomo or elsewhere in Milan and the rest of Italy).
+Remember that female visitors should refrain from wearing sleeveless tops or anything too short, lest they run the risk of getting turned away at the doors.
+Male visitors are technically supposed to follow modest dress rules as well (e.g., no shorts or tank tops), but I found that the rule for men was generally not enforced (at the Duomo or elsewhere in Milan and the rest of Italy).

 The rooftop of the Duomo is accessible on the left side of the Cathedral if you are facing the front, though I recommend saving the Duomo rooftop for the late afternoon.
 It is really magical to experience the golden hour or sunset (depending on what time of year you visit Italy) up on the rooftop.
 If it is a swelteringly hot summer day, though, going up to the roof in the morning right before or after visiting the Duomo’s interior might be a good call.